IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ### Notification format
 {: #notification_format}

-The notification that is sent to your callback URL is a JSON document signed with your instance asymmetric key in the format below.
+The notification that is sent to your callback URL is a JSON document signed with your instance asymmetric key in the following format.

 ```
 { "data":"<JWT FORMAT STRING>" }